-Chris has been a GP in Sutton for 34 years.
+Chris has been a GP in Sutton since 1983.
 He trained at Charing Cross Hospital and undertook postgraduate training based around St Helier Hospital.

 During his time as a GP, Chris has worked as a clinical assistant in neurology and endoscopy.
 He recently retired as a GP Trainer, mainly because of his new role as the Chief Clinical Officer of Sutton CCG.
 The Chief Clinical Officer combines roles in clinical and managerial accountability and leadership for a CCG.

 Chris is committed to improving care for older people and was the clinical champion for the Older People's National Service Framework for Sutton and Merton PCT.